 Donor-advised fund grants are made through DCF, as well as staff development grants made through the Wendy and Mike Brenner Staff Development Fund held at DCF.
 In addition to grants, the funder provides scholarships through many scholarship funds, each with its own requirements and focuses.

 The DCF's Pearls of Empowerment, a women’s giving group, supports local programs that address social issues affecting women and children.
 The grant application for this program is typically available between June and August with awards made in November.
 Over $35,000 was awarded from this fund in a recent year; Pearls of Empowerment has its own leadership team.

 Like other community foundations in North Carolina, this one has a youth philanthropy group.
-It’s called SURF Board Youth Grantmakers: it was founded in 2005 to teach local youth about giving and to award grants to issues young people care about.
-Past SURF Board support has gone to the Davie High Hunger Fighters and the Wake Forest Baptist Health David Medical Center Volunteers.
+It is called SURF Board Youth Grantmakers: it was founded in 2005 to teach local youth about giving and to award grants to issues young people care about.
+Past SURF Board support has supported Davie High Hunger Fighters and the Wake Forest Baptist Health David Medical Center Volunteers.

 The foundation is run by President/CEO Jane Simpson, and there is also a program manager and office and communications manager on staff.
 Dr. Joel Edwards, MD, is the chairman of the board of directors.

 General information requests can be sent to the staff at email@example.com or 336-753-6903.
 The DCF address is 107 North Salisbury Street, P.O.
 Box 546, Mocksville, North Carolina 27028.
 Keep up with this funder's activities and interests at its news and events section.